 Write your database application code and save it as a MATLAB function in a file.
 Do not save the code as a MATLAB script file.
 Write the code in function form for database application deployment.
 Further, you must keep certain things in mind as you write your database application code.
 For details, see Write Deployable MATLAB Code (MATLAB Compiler).

 Compile your database application with MATLAB Compiler using the standalone application packaging process.
-For details, see Package Standalone Application with Application Compiler App (MATLAB Compiler).
+For details, see Create Standalone Application from MATLAB (MATLAB Compiler).

 The generated output from the compilation process